adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 What will be covered:
 - Review the measurement error problem |
 - Basics of the SIMEX Method |
-- Basics of SIMEX in Student Growth Percentiles (SGP) |
+- SIMEX use in Student Growth Percentiles (SGP) |
 - Provide evidence of effectiveness from an example state's analyses |
-  + Empirical distributions of SGPs |
+  + Distributions of SGPs |
-  + Correlation of SGP estimates with prior student achievement |
+  + Correlation of SGPs with prior achievement |

 ---
 ### Presentation Roadmap